Why Does My Lower Back Hurt When I Leg Press? (Solved!)

 Here’s what you need to know.

-The main reason that your lower back hurts when you leg press is that your pelvis has gone into posterior tilt and your lumbar spine has flattened.
+The main reason that your lower back hurts when you leg press is that your pelvis has gone into posterior tilt (hips pushed forward and butt tucked under) and your lumbar spine has flattened (your lower back is no longer maintaining its natural curvature).
 This can often be made worse if you allow your butt or lower back to come away from the seat.
 Unfortunately, due to the position of your pelvis and lumbar spine you will have placed the discs in your lower back into herniation position.

 As I’ve mentioned, the leg press is a fantastic exercise for hypertrophy.